You’re probably wondering what makes good design and how you can create visual materials that stand out.

 Design is all about carefully combining design elements and using the right principles to create a visual representation of an idea.

-In today’s article, I will walk you through some of the most essential design elements and principles of design that will hopefully provide the inspiration you need for your next projects, whether you want to create ads manually or by using an AI marketing technology.
+In today’s article, I will walk you through some of the most essential design elements and principles of design that will hopefully provide the inspiration you need for your next projects.

 1. Line